-Indian written works and art dealing with sex, sexuality, gender, and relationships date back thousands of years.
+Indian written works and art dealing with sexuality, gender, and relationships date back thousands of years.
 The subcontinent has a relatively well documented history of sexuality, and that history is long, complicated, and at times contradictory.
 India is generally considered the first place to provide education in sexuality and relationships, and produced ancient texts promoting female pleasure.
-It's also a place where, in certain empires, women were secluded and covered, and where widows were forced to burn to death on their husband's funeral pyre.
+It's also a place where, in certain empires, women were secluded and covered, and where widows were forced to go up in flames on their husband's pyre.

-India is widely considered the first place to teach sex education, thanks to texts like the Kama Sutra and Ananga-Ranga, and the vast amount of erotic artwork produced.
-Sex education in this context differs from sex education in the modern context; the term should be understood very loosely here.
-Teachers weren't convening classes and creating curriculum to educate the masses, but rather authors, and in some cases, rulers, created resources anyone with access could use to learn about sex and sexuality.
+India is widely considered the first place to teach sex education, thanks to texts like the Kama Sutra and Ananga-Ranga, and the vast amount of artwork produced.
+Education in this context differs from education in the modern context; the term should be understood very loosely here.
+Teachers weren't convening classes and creating curriculum to educate the masses, but rather authors, and in some cases, rulers, created resources anyone with access could use to learn about sexuality.

-Rather than learning about AIDS and condoms, people in India used texts and art to cultivate a holistic view of sex, from basics like what goes where and how should this-and-that be touched to complex philosophical ideas such as how sensuality should work within, and outside of, relationships.
-Those not literate enough to read and consider the lessons of the Kama Sutra (which was written in notoriously difficult-to-understand Sanskrit) could at least learn about the human body, types of sex, and sex positions from sexual illustrations and sculpture.
+Rather than learning about AIDS and condoms, people in India used texts and art to cultivate a holistic view, from basics like what goes where and how should this-and-that be touched to complex philosophical ideas such as how sensuality should work within, and outside of, relationships.
+Those not literate enough to read and consider the lessons of the manual (which was written in notoriously difficult-to-understand Sanskrit) could at least learn about the human body, different ways of doing it, and positions from illustrations and sculpture.

 A sutra, of which countless exist, is a treatise.
 Kama translates roughly from Sanskrit as "desire/love/pleasure/sex".
-Among other things, the Kama Sutra advocates seeking pleasure outside relationships when necessary.
+Among other things, the guide advocates seeking pleasure outside relationships when necessary.
 As history professor and author Anne Hardgrove writes:

-"What is especially unique about the Kama Sutra is that it maintains a special focus on creating pleasure for the woman.
+"What is especially unique about the [book] is that it maintains a special focus on creating pleasure for the woman.
 A man who fails to provide and bring about those pleasures is subject to a woman's recourse, that is, to seek pleasure elsewhere where she may find it."

-As Devadatta Shastri notes in his appendix to the Kama Sutra:
+As Devadatta Shastri notes in his appendix to the book:

 "Vātsyāyana has said that a man who comes too soon should first excite the woman and make her wet by means other than intercourse.
 Such a way of proceeding satisfies first a man and a woman."